 Distance from Bangalore: 350 km

-At Jog Falls, four different cascades of water from the Shravathi River (Raja, Rani, Rover, and Rocket) thunder down from a height of over 830 feet.
-Together, they are the second highest waterfalls in India.
+At Jog Falls, four different cascades of water from the Sharavathi River (Raja, Rani, Rover, and Rocket) thunder down from a height of over 830 feet.
+Together, they are the second-highest waterfalls in India.
 One of the best places to visit near Bangalore, the waterfalls are located in the Shimoga District and are a popular tourist destination.
 It’s a great destination for a long drive from Bangalore.

 Distance from Bangalore: 408 km

-This quiet town in north Kannada is a go-to destination for adventure lovers.
+This quiet town in North Kannada (Uttara Kannada) is a go-to destination for adventure lovers.
 The thick forests offer a variety of flora and fauna to explore through treks or wildlife safaris.
 It takes around nine hours by road to reach from Bangalore to Dandeli takes.
 However, the most popular activity here is white water rafting.
 Hurtle down 12 kilometres of gushing the Kali River to get your heart racing and an adrenalin fix that’ll last for days!

 Distance From Bangalore: 460 km

 One of the top hill stations in South India, Kodaikanal is known for its scenic beauty.
 Set amidst dense forests and enchanting waterfalls in the Dindigul district of Tamil Nadu, it surrounds the beautiful (man-made) Kodaikanal Lake.
 Visit the vibrant gardens of Bryant’s Park, the massive Pillar Rocks, and the many picturesque churches in the city and homemade chocolates.
 The hill station is close to both Bangalore and Chennai.
 The trip from Bangalore to Kodaikanal takes around nine hours.